slckr-mm/p5.js_template/README.md

 # JavaScript template (including p5.js)

-## VS Code Extensions
+## Useful VS Code Extensions
  - LivePreview (Microsoft): preview browser inside workspace

- - JavaScript REPL: used for showing JS console output
+The following has already been done for this repo (see sketch.js).

 ### How to setup p5 for VS Code (autocomplete & IntelliSense)
 Put the TypeSctipt definition file into your project and reference them inside your sketch liek this: